Yassine-Hattay/Tunis_capital_transportation_map/README.md

 ## *Disclaimer*⚠️This is still a work in progress⚠️

-This is a free mobile application that provides information about diffrent transportaion methods in the capital tunis (buses)
+This is a free mobile application that provides information about diffrent transportaion methods in the capital tunis (buses , métro , nakel , etc...)